-Then, the Krylov-Safonov H\"older regularity applies to $v$ (since no regularity properties on $a_{ij}$ are required) leading thus to $C^{1,\alpha}$ estimates.\\ However, the non-commutative structure of sub-Riemannian geometries and the absence of the Krylov-Safonov theory do not allow to reproduce the previous approach.
+Then, the Krylov-Safonov H\"older regularity applies to $v$ (since no regularity properties on $a_{ij}$ are required) leading thus to $C^{1,\alpha}$ estimates under no assumptions on the nonlinearity other than the uniform ellipticity.\\ However, the non-commutative structure of sub-Riemannian geometries and the absence of the Krylov-Safonov theory do not allow to reproduce the previous approach.
 Similarly, the Bernstein method, based on a linearization argument, cannot be performed: this is easily seen by the recent Bochner-type formulas obtained in \cite{Gproc} for step-2 Carnot groups, which give rise to additional commutator terms.\\ In the classical regularity theory for fully nonlinear equations, though $C^{1,\alpha}$, $\alpha<1$, estimates are obtained under essentially no assumptions on $F=F(D^2u)$, $C^{1,1}$ estimates (and higher-order $C^{2,\alpha}$ estimates through the Evans-Krylov theorem) usually require concavity/convexity type assumptions on $F$.
-However, $C^{1,1}$ estimates were proved in \cite{Imbert} for strictly elliptic inequalities under the geometric assumption that the unknown function is convex: this was obtained through a result from \cite{ALL}, without requiring neither convexity nor concavity on the fully nonlinear operator.
-The aforementioned works \cite{BM,BFM} lead to a further development, proving indeed a generalization of the results in \cite{CKNS,Imbert} for semiconvex semisolutions with unbounded coefficients in Lebesgue spaces. \\ In the subelliptic context, a generalized notion of convexity (and, thus, semiconvexity) along the vector fields, called $\X$-convexity, has been discussed in \cite{BD}, see also \cite{DGNcag} for Carnot groups.
-This says that $u\in\mathrm{USC}$ is convex along the fields of $\X$ if and only if $(D^2_\X \varphi(x))^*\geq0$ for all smooth $\varphi$ and $x\in\mathrm{argmax}(u-\varphi)$. \\ Therefore, having such a notion at our disposal and following \cite{BM}, we prove the following model result for horizontal Hessian inequalities structured over the fields of a Carnot group: if $u$ is $\X$-semiconvex according to \cite{BD} and a smooth solution to
+However, $C^{1,1}$ estimates were proved in \cite{Imbert} for strictly elliptic inequalities under the geometric assumption that the unknown function is convex: this was obtained through the properties of the convex envelope found in \cite{ALL}, without requiring neither convexity nor concavity on the fully nonlinear operator.
+The aforementioned works \cite{BM,BFM} lead to a further development, proving indeed a generalization of the results in \cite{CKNS,Imbert} for more general semiconvex semisolutions with unbounded coefficients in Lebesgue spaces. \\ In the subelliptic context, a generalized notion of convexity (and, thus, semiconvexity) along the vector fields, called $\X$-convexity, was discussed in \cite{BD}, see also \cite{DGNcag} for Carnot groups.
+The results in \cite{BD} say that $u\in\mathrm{USC}$ is convex along the fields of $\X$ if and only if $(D^2_\X \varphi(x))^*\geq0$ for all smooth $\varphi$ and $x\in\mathrm{argmax}(u-\varphi)$. \\ Therefore, having such a notion at our disposal and following \cite{BM}, we prove the following model result for horizontal Hessian inequalities structured over the fields of a Carnot group: if $u$ is $\X$-semiconvex according to \cite{BD} and a smooth solution to

 with $f\in L^\infty(B_1)$, $G$ satisfying \eqref{uellintro} with $G(0)=0$ (with no other assumptions on $G=G(X)$), where $B_r$ is a metric ball of radius $r$, then the following interior a priori estimate holds: